How to get a divorce or end a civil partnership without the help of a lawyer - Printed guide

 Here we set out each of the five facts and give you an example of what the supporting information might look like for each fact.

 Fact 1 – ‘the Respondent has committed adultery and the Petitioner finds it intolerable to live with the Respondent’.
 This reason is not available to people in a same sex marriage or a civil partnership.

 You need to prove that your husband or wife ‘committed adultery’ (had full sexual intercourse with a person of the opposite sex who they were not married to while they were married to you) and that having found out about the adultery you find it intolerable to live with them.
 The usual way of proving adultery is either by getting a written confession from your husband or wife, for example in the form of texts, emails or Facebook posts or they admit to it by signing and returning the ‘acknowledgement of service’ form.
 For more information about acknowledgement of service, see Dealing with the acknowledgement of service form.

-You don’t have to name the person that your husband or wife had sex with.
-In most cases it is better to avoid doing this; it doesn’t get you anywhere and may increase the cost.
+You don’t have to name the person that your husband or wife had sex with (the law calls this person the ‘co-respondent’).
+Just because Section 8 asks for details of the person your ex committed adultery with does not mean you have to give this information.
+You only have to do so if you have already named them in Section 7.
+In most cases it is better to avoid doing this; it doesn’t get you anywhere and may increase your costs.
 You can just say the adultery took place with an un-named person.

 You cannot apply for a divorce on the basis of your own adultery.
 It is up to your husband or wife to divorce you.
 If they will not do this, you cannot make them.
 You will have to wait until you have a reason of your own.